CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 11. Tick the box I have read and accepted the LUMI General Terms of Use.
 12. Click **Create project**.

 Once you have created the project, [invite the project members](how-to-add-members-to-project.md).
-Your LUMI project application will be sent to be CSC Resource allocation administration to be processed.
+Your LUMI project application will be sent to the CSC Resource allocation administration to be processed.
 The CSC Resource allocation group has meetings [every three weeks](https://research.csc.fi/applying-for-computing-resources).

 Please note that LUMI access is provided only with SSH keys, not with passwords.
 After you have received an acceptance confirmation email for your LUMI project request, please [upload your public SSH key to MyCSC according to the instructions](../computing/connecting.md#setting-up-ssh-keys).